muratko357/Portfolio/README.md

 _Tools: ArcGIS_

-The data for California 2012 electoral politics involves geographic information as well as numbers of votes in favor of genetically modified organisms-GMOs in food and total voters specific to geographical locations.
-I have a created a map that displays a normalized distribution of 'yes' votes by county in the California state.
-I have created a PDF format of the map’s layout (to see please **[click](https://github.com/muratko357/muratko357.github.io/blob/main/Images/California%20electoral%20politics%202012.pdf)**) and a map package of the map which is shared in my ArGIS account **[here](https://arcg.is/vOr9v)**.
+I analyzed the 2012 electoral data for California, which includes geographic information and vote counts for GMOs in food.
+I created a map displaying the normalized distribution of 'yes' votes by county.
+The PDF format of the map’s layout can be seen (**[here](https://github.com/muratko357/muratko357.github.io/blob/main/Images/California%20electoral%20politics%202012.pdf)**) and the map package is shared on my ArcGIS account **[here](https://arcg.is/vOr9v)**.
 <br/>